exphert/TauriCS/README.md

     1.  **Request-Response:** A standard synchronous call for quick tasks.
     2.  **Streaming:** For long-running tasks, the C# backend can stream progress updates back to the frontend in real-time using Tauri events.
     3.  **External Native Calls:** A C# library can dynamically load and call functions from *other* native DLLs (including non-C# ones), acting as a bridge to existing native code.
--   **Built-in Security:** Native libraries are automatically protected by a parent process check.
+-   **Built-in Security:** Native libraries are automatically protected by a current process check.
 This ensures they can only be loaded and executed by your main application (e.g., `taurics.exe`), preventing unauthorized use or hijacking of your DLLs.
 -   **Automated Build Process:** A custom Rust build script (`build.rs`) automatically:
     -   Builds the shared `Globals` library.
     -   Finds all C# library projects in `src-csharp/Native/`.